 President

-Pat was awarded a Doctor of Nursing Practice (DNP) from the University of Medicine and Dentistry of New Jersey, Leadership Track; a MSN from the University of Texas, Galveston (Child Health Specialist), and BSN from the University of Miami.
+Pat was awarded a Doctor of Nursing Practice (DNP) from the University of Medicine and Dentistry of New Jersey, Leadership Track; an MSN from the University of Texas, Galveston (Child Health Specialist), and BSN from the University of Miami.
 Clinically, she has served patients at the bedside and student nurses within university classrooms.
 Engagement as a Eucharistic Minister, CCD instructor, Blue Army Rosary team leader, Pro-life marcher, Catholic Nurse witness during governmental hearings, prayer group member, and lector during a High Mass for Health Care Workers, St.Peter’s Basilica, Vatican City are recognizer by her as her greatest honors.
 Pat is the International Catholic Committee of Nurses and Medico-Social Assistants (CICIAMS), Vatican City’s NGO Representative to the United Nations and Chair of the 2022 CICIAMS XXI World Congress.
 At this time, her primary goal is to assist members in assuming emerging Catholic Nursing leadership roles essential to the health and well-being of individuals, families, communities, and nations.

 President Elect

-Term July 1, 2022 until June 30, 2024 when she assumes the role of President of NACN-USA.
+Term: April 22, 2024 until March 31, 2025 when she assumes the role of the President of NACN-USA.

 Corresponding Secretary